-Previously, Burt held the position of Director of Media and Marketing at the Greater Des Moines Partnership and also served in Governor Chet Culver’s administration.
+Previously, Burt held the position of Manager of Corporate Communications at Meredith Corporations, Director of Media and Marketing at the Greater Des Moines Partnership and also served in Governor Chet Culver’s administration.
 She was President of Junior League of Des Moines and a former State Commissioner for the Iowa Commission on Volunteer Service.

 Burt is a graduate of the Greater Des Moines Leadership Institute, a member of “Forty Under 40 ” and received the Lt.
 Governor’s Volunteer of the Year Award.
 In 2013, Burt was named Young Professional of the Year by The Des Moines Register and Juice.
 She also serves on Bravo Greater Des Moines Board of Directors as the Corporate Representative of Meredith Corporation.